MainaMwangiy/MainaMwangiy/README.md

 👯 I’m looking to collaborate on projects that want to bring change to the world in a positive way.
 Projects that will make the lives of Earthians better 😄.

+🤔 I’m looking for open source projects or projects I can contribute to.
+I am open to any JS project that brings change.

 📫 Reach me on LinkedIn, Mail and Twitter and lets talk about tech.